ScriptChicken/Flash_Cards/README.md

 Overview:

 Option 1: " Practice with Cards" is a standard way of viewing flash cards.
-You get a single item of a given subject, you then view the definition within an specified online resource.
+You get a single item of a given subject, you then view the definition within a specified online resource.
 You also have the option to 'skip' a card when viewing the item before the definition page.
 This way, if it's an item that is already known, you can go on until you get to one you aren't familiar with.